Get the ArenaCoach Desktop App

 How popular is Marksmanship Hunter in Solo Shuffle?

-Marksmanship Hunter has a 2.4% share of all games at 1,845+ rating.
+Marksmanship Hunter has a 3.1% share of Solo Shuffle round play this season.
 It falls in the middle of the pack for popularity.

 More guides